 Now I know I have mentioned here on the blog a time or two, that I’m not a lover or fan of ground beef but done right, seasoned right, it’s perfect for me too!

-add green sauce/salsa verde to the ground beef, cheese and you have just created one of the best concoctions of ground beef you can imagine…
+Then I add a delicious homemade green sauce/salsa verde to the ground beef, cheese and I suddenly have created one of the best concoctions of ground beef you can imagine… 🙂

-then top with more cheese, more sauce and bake for 20 minutes…
+then I top with more cheese, more sauce and bake for 20 minutes…

-take out of the oven and top with mexican crema (crema mexicana), queso fresco and chopped fresh cilantro and you may have just fallen into heavenly bliss.
+I take it out of the oven and top with Mexican crema (crema Mexicana), queso fresco and chopped fresh cilantro and yes I may have just fallen into heavenly bliss. 😋